P. B. Fernando

-Panagodage Bertram Fernando LMS (Ceylon) MBBS (London), MD FRCP DTM&H OBE is First Professor of Medicine Ceylon Medical College and Faculty of Medicine University of Colombo.
+Panagodage Bertram Fernando is a Sri Lankan physician who is First Professor of Medicine Ceylon Medical College and Faculty of Medicine University of Colombo.
 Fernando was educated like Marcus Fernando (no relation) at St. Benedict's College, Colombo.
 He was awarded a Government scholarship to the Ceylon Medical College in 1918 and qualified with L.M.S.
 (Ceylon) in 1923.
 In 1930 he attended University College Hospital, London, M.B.
 B.S.
 (1931) and obtaining MRCP in 1932 and the diploma in tropical medicine and hygiene.
 He was awarded an M.D. in 1951, and elected F.R.C.P. in 1952, the first Ceylonese to be awarded that distinction.